antiantivirus/soft-refresh/content/projects/lavendar-heated-to-60c.md

     alt: Pink hue fills the space with two TVs facing opposite direction show Lavendar Heated to 60c film.
     caption: Installation of work at Look Again Space, St Andrews Street, Aberdeen.
 ---
-Sound Design for Donald Butlers visual piece "Lavendar Heated to 60"
+Sound Design for [Donald Butlers](https://www.donaldbutler.xyz) moving image "Lavendar Heated to 60"

 Working with Ableton, live coding and analog sythesis to create an audio representation of the work.